guilleferrioldev/guilleferrioldev/README.md

 ## I'm Guille Ferriol
 A software engineer who is fascinated by great challenges.
 I am motivated by projects that have a real impact, that are highly scalable and high-performing.

+I'm currentle learning Threejs and GSAP to buiild my portfolio, and Flutter to build cross-platform applications.

 ### 🛠️ Technical Skills
 <details>
 <br>